Langtang Valley Trek

 Kerung Highway

-Following an early breakfast, we take a local jeep drive from Kathmandu and begin the seven to eight-hour voyage to Syabru Besi.
+Following an early breakfast, we take a local jeep drive from Kathmandu and begin the 7-8 hours voyage to Syabru Besi.
 The trip itself includes many beautiful sights.
-For the people who live in this Syabru Besi, this is a significant village town that also functions as a trading post.
+For the people who live in Syabru Besi, this is a significant village town that also functions as a trading post.
 The residents of the entire Langtang area travel down to this marketplace to purchase the goods they consider necessary as it is the main business hub linked to the capital Kathmandu.
-During the drive, we are also afforded the opportunity to view the breathtaking panoramic view of the Himalayas, which includes the Annapurna, Manaslu, and Ganesh Himal, as well as the famous peaks of the Langtang region.
-We will spend the night at a lodge in Syabru Besi.

 Driving Distance: